 The International World Championship Bathtub Race (the event around which the Marine Festival revolves) is almost 50 years old.
 No matter what you're into, it's likely you'll find something to entertain you during this exciting Festival.

 The outdoors are a huge part of our cultural identity in Nanaimo.
 The city is spread out along a wide hump of Vancouver Island, between the Gulf of Georgia and the mountainous center of Vancouver Island.
 The result is an amazing variety of outdoor recreation, from diving to mountainbiking to mountaineering and kayaking — there's even world-class spelunking.

-There isn't necessarily a prominent "sport culture" in the city, as people from all walks get out into the wilds for their entertainment.
-Congregations happen at trailheads and local events aplenty, and at the pubs for wings and a pint on the way home from the mountain or the shore.
+People from all walks get out into the wilds for their entertainment.
+Congregations happen at trailheads and beaches, and at the pubs for wings and a pint on the way home.

 The Nanaimo River is a unique jewel, providing residents and visitors with the deepest, warmest swimming holes on Vancouver Island.